 The journey took five whole hours!

 Question marks are used after a sentence instead of a full stop to indicate a question.
-For example:
+When learning how to use punctuation marks in English, students will be taught to add a question mark after an interrogative phrase.

 Did it rain last night?